yast/yast.github.io/_posts/2022-08-02-yast-development-2022-6.md

 page](https://en.opensuse.org/openSUSE:ALP/Workgroups/SysMngmnt/Cockpit#Cockpit_at_ALP) explaining
 how to setup and start using Cockpit on ALP.

-The document includes several so-called "development notes" presentings aspects we want to work on in order to improve the user experience and make the process even more straightforward.
+The document includes several so-called "development notes" presenting aspects we want to work on in order to improve the user experience and make the process even more straightforward.
 So stay tuned for more news in that regard.